 Assault charges should never be taken lightly, especially those involving domestic violence.
 If you have recently been accused of domestic violence and need exceptional legal advice and action, The Gallucci Law Firm is ready to effectively represent you and your case.
-As an experienced advocate for those facing criminal charges throughout the Tri-State Area, we’ll work to safeguard your legal rights and represent you throughout the legal process.
+As an experienced advocate for those facing criminal charges throughout the tri-state area, we’ll work to safeguard your legal rights and represent you throughout the legal process.

 What is Domestic Violence?

-Penalties for Domestic Violence Crimes in New York
+Penalties for Domestic Violence Crimes in New York and New Jersey

 Convictions of crimes classified as domestic violence in New York have a wide range of penalties.
-Domestic violence offenses are generally categorized into either a misdemeanor or a felony.
-Punishment can range from 15 days in jail with a fine of up to $250 to life in prison and a fine of up to $100,000 based on the charge.
+Domestic violence offenses are generally categorized as either a misdemeanor or a felony.
+Punishment can range from 15 days in jail with a fine of up to $250 to life in prison and a fine of up to $100,000, based on the charge.
 If charged with a domestic violence offense of sexual misconduct or abuse, you will be required to register as a sex offender.

 Domestic Violence Order of Protection & Restraining Orders in New York

-Domestic Violence Defense in New York
+Domestic Violence Attorney in Staten Island, New York

 At The Gallucci Law Firm, our extensive experience will ensure that your case receives the thorough attention it deserves.
 For domestic issues involving children, spouses, and loved ones, we will deliver dynamic legal representation and fight diligently to protect your rights.
 In many cases, parental rights and child custody hang in the balance of a court decision.
 We understand how essential the outcomes of these cases are, and through our unwavering commitment, you can rest assured that we will do everything in our power to defend you.
 To discuss your domestic violence case in Staten Island, New York, or New Jersey, contact our office today to schedule a consultation.